How Sweet It Is! Measuring Glucose in Your Food

 Figure 2.
 If you used food coloring (in this picture, red food coloring was used), the glucose dilution series should look like the ones in this picture (arranged by most concentrated to least, from left to right).
 (Each cup should have 100 mL of liquid, except for the 0.0625% solution, which should have 200 mL.)
 A seventh cup, serving as the negative control, should only contain water (on the far right in this picture).

 - Dip a test strip into each of the seven cups, one at a time.
 After 1–2 seconds, remove the test strips from the solution.
-Tap the test strip on the rim of the cup to remove excess solution and watch it for 30 seconds (which should be the time recommended in the test strip instructions) and match the color of the glucose marker on the test strip to the color on the bottle shown in Figure 3.
+Tap the test strip on the rim of the cup to remove excess solution and watch it for 30 seconds (which should be the time recommended in the test strip instructions).
+Then match the color of the glucose marker on the test strip to the color on the bottle shown in Figure 3.
 Do the colors match what you would expect?
 Write down your observations in your lab notebook.
 Note: For high glucose concentrations, it might take up to 60 seconds until the color matches the actual concentration.
 Therefore it is recommended to dilute your samples once they approach a glucose concentration of 1%.

 - See the Technical Note for guidance on matching the color of the glucose test strips to the color on the bottle.

 - It is ok to have a slightly lower reading for the pure glucose solutions.
 Remember, these test strips were designed for measuring low concentrations of glucose in a urine sample so the results might be slightly different for pure glucose solutions.
 If the test strips for the glucose solutions at 30 seconds are more than one color off from what it is expected to be (for example, if the 1% solution reads less than 0.5% or the 0.25% solution reads greater than 0.5%), you could adjust the readout time accordingly (for example to 60 seconds).
 However, you have to make sure, that throughout the experiment, you keep the same readout time for all of your samples.